slowernews/hamster-system/README.md

 *'Is this the truth?'*

-I don't know nothing that works better, YMMV.
+Probably not but I don't know nothing that works better.
 I test new options and 'tree shake' existent ones agressively.

 ---
 <sup>Notes:</sup><br>